 The pedagogical approach of this course rests on the idea that learning is a collective process and thus, the classroom should be a community of learners.
 Tutorials are offered with the purpose of enriching your learning experience by facilitating the understanding of readings and lecture content as well as by offering a space for questions and discussion.
-During each tutorial, students will engage in two kinds of activity.
-The first will be to write a ten-minute learning reflection on the readings assigned for that day.
-This will be followed by a presentation of a discussion question by one or two students in the class which the rest of the class members will answer in groups.
-The tutorial leader and the presenter(s) will moderate the discussion.
-Tutorial time may also be used for answering any other questions students might have (whether clarification or discussion-oriented).
-Tutorial attendance is mandatory and part of your grade.
+During each tutorial, there will be a presentation of discussion question by two or more students in the class, which the rest of the class members will answer in groups.
+The TA and the presenter(s) will moderate the discussion.
+Any remaining time will be used for answering any other questions students might have (whether clarification or discussion-oriented).
+Tutorial attendance is mandatory and counts towards your grade.